 LOCATION: Newman Bandstand, Golf Club Dr, New Orleans, LA 70118

-We leave you with a prop from the film; one of the aged, prosthetic masks worn by Brad Pitt.
-It can be seen on the Paramount Studio Tour.
+We leave you with some props from the film.
+One of the aged, prosthetic masks worn by Brad Pitt can be seen on the Paramount Studio Tour.

 LOCATION: 5555 Melrose Ave, Los Angeles, CA 90038